inmation/WebStudio-docs/GettingStarted/README.md

     }
 }
 ```

+The fields in the object have the following meaning:
+* `version`: This is added to cater for possible future implementations where the structure of the model changes and needs to be interpreted differently.
+At present, the version should always be "1"
+* `widgets`: Initially, while the compilation is blank, the `widgets` array is empty.
+It gets populated with JSON objects as widgets are added.
+* `options`: This is an important element of the model.
+It defines how widgets are arranged, their minimum sizes and how precisely they can be placed on the canvas.

+> **Note**: Change the number of grid columns early on in you compilation configuration cycle to provide enough resolution to place widgets where you want them.
+With a finer grid you can place widgets more precisely.

 The default [options](../ReferenceDocs/README.md#options) are set such that any widgets added to the compilation will be stacked vertically, starting at the top of the window.
 For our first example, we'd like to put the text box in the middle of the canvas, so let's change the `stacking` property.
 Delete the `"vertical"` setting, press **Control-Space** to bring up a list of valid stacking options, then select `"none"` which will allow widgets to be place in any grid cells on the screen.